-There is currently an important opportunity to raise this issue in the Scottish Parliament and change the law.
-The Planning Bill is currently passing through the Scottish Parliament and Andy Wightman MSP has tabled an amendment which would finally bring such tracks fully into the planning system.
-Please email your MSPs to let them know this is an issue that means a lot to you..
+There is currently an important opportunity to raise this issue in the Scottish Parliament and change the law as a new Planning Bill is being discussed by MSPs.
+Andy Wightman MSP recently tabled an amendment (#165) which would finally bring such tracks fully into the planning system.
+Sadly, this was voted down in October, but efforts are continuing while the Planning Bill is still before Parliament.

 Other ways to help